 Levels 3 and 4

 - Given the risks of travel to countries covered by the Level 3 and 4 travel advisories, delegation resides with:

 - Director, Human Resources, for staff; and

-- the Registrar, Division of Student Administration for formal student exchange participants.
+- the Registrar, Division of Student Administration and Academic Services for students.

 Risk reduction strategies

-- In determining whether overseas travel should be approved, the delegate will consider:
+- In determining whether overseas travel should be approved, the delegate considers:

 - Whether the travel is essential to the research or study being undertaken by a staff member or student, including factors such as: the timing of the proposed travel vis a vis the research or study timetable, including the impact that not travelling may affect/be affected by particular research grants or a student's ability to complete his/her course; alternative options available for completion of the research or study; in the case of students, whether the student will be at a disadvantage academically if he/she were to undertake alternative study options; and the level of support from the staff members or student's supervisor;

 - Whether the student or staff member proposing to travel has particular expertise, local networks and support, and language facility to substantially reduce risks that would apply to other travellers; and

-- While travelling, staff members and students should regularly check travel advice relating to countries in which they are travelling or intending to travel and ensure implementation of their risk-reduction strategies.
+- While travelling, staff members and students regularly check travel advice relating to countries in which they are travelling or intending to travel and ensure implementation of their risk-reduction strategies.